arkency/posts/posts/2015-03-19-stream-pagination-in-gregs-event-store.md

 }
 ```

 Ok what we have here?
 I called here the stream’s **head**.
-It is the first page of stream and It contains the newest events.
+Head page contains the latest stream's events.
 As you can see events (aka entries) are sorted **descending**.
 It is very important information that entries are always sorted desc on an every page.
 There are twenty entries on each page by default.
 You can modify the number of events per page changing specified link.
 We do have also the above-mentioned links.
 I will try to describe them al little bit:

 1. `self` and `first` - both links point the head of stream.
 The difference between them is that in the second version you are able to define the number of entries per page.